 Our Test Case file will look like this by now.
-Our strings file that you can see in the code, is just a file with all the strings we will use in our code.
-At the moment this is how it looks.
+The strings file you can see in the code is just a file with all the strings we will use.
+At the moment, this is how it looks.

 - Now that we have our element and part of our test, we need to write the method that will validate if the field has the character limit implemented or not.
 We will do this by getting the “value” attribute of the username textbox.
 Then asserting if the count is equal to what we need.

-- Now we can run our test with the following command and it will work just fine
+- Now we can run our test with the following command, which will work fine.

 Missing Required Field Tests

 Most forms deal with required fields in one of 2 ways.
-They either show the user in real time that a field is missing once they go past it, or they show the errors once the user submits the form.
+They either show the user in real-time that a field is missing once they pass it or the errors once the user submits the form.
 Either way is validated in the same way from Selenium’s point of view.
 In this case, we’ll see a case of a form that shows the error after the user submits the form.

-We will run this negative scenario by writing some invalid information in the “Mobile Number or Email” field, leaving the rest of the fields alone and then click the “Next” button.
+We will run this negative scenario by writing some invalid information in the “Mobile Number or Email” field, leaving the rest of the fields alone, and then clicking the “Next” button.

 - First, we need to locate our element in our Page Object.
 We will do this by adding this WebElement to our Page Object:

 - Now we need to send characters to this field.
-Just like in the previous scenario, we’ll need a method in our Page Object that writes on the WebElement and a method in our Test Case.
-For this we’ll add this method to our Page Object:
+Like in the previous scenario, we’ll need a method in our Page Object that writes on the WebElement and a method in our Test Case.
+For this, we’ll add this method to our Page Object:

 Then we’ll add this to our Test Case

 - The third step is to add the method that will validate that the error is present.
 In this case, the error is shown with a <span> whose class is “coreSpriteInputError gBp1f“.
 What we’ll do is that, since this error shows up in several fields and doesn’t have a unique specifier, we’ll go by count.
-We know that in this scenario we should get 3 errors.
+We know that in this scenario, we should get three errors.
 This will depend on the site you’re testing.
-We’ll also need a method that clicks on the “Next” button to make the errors show up.
-For this we’ll need to add these methods to our Page Object:
+We’ll also need a method that clicks on the “Next” button to make the errors appear.
+For this, we’ll need to add these methods to our Page Object:

 Our Test Case will now look like this:

-- Now everything we need to do is run our test and watch it pass!
+- Now we need to run our test and watch it pass!

 Missing UI Component Tests